flutter-tizen/plugins/packages/url_launcher/README.md

 ## Notes

 - A `PlatformException` is raised if no application on the device can open the provided URL.
-- The `launch` method's optional parameters (e.g. `useWebView`) are not currently supported on Tizen.
+- Only the default launch mode (`LaunchMode.platformDefault`) is supported on Tizen.